The Question and Answer Section

 The Amazing Horse Country Ranch is located northwest of Rocky Mountain House, Alberta, adjacent to the Crimson Lake Provincial Park.
 Rocky Mountain House is the nearest town and boasts every amenity.

-Free camping and horse stalls are available for those participating in clinics.
-We do not (yet) have RV hookups.
-Internet is available as are plug ins to charge your devices.
+Free camping and horse stalls are available for those participating in workshops.
+We do not have RV hookups.
+Internet is available as are outlets to charge your devices.

-Options for staying overnight if you don't have an RV are our guest rooms, our cabin, or motel/hotel in Rocky.
+Options for staying overnight if you don't have an RV are our 7 Tails Bed and Breakfast (cabin and guest rooms), other local bed and breakfasts, or motel/hotel in Rocky.